Posted 518 Days Ago in: Coaching ArticlesCategoriesTagsSearch

-Join Master NLP Practitioner and TCA’s NLP Programme Trainer, Sarah Urquhart on the 14th of July 2018 for the NLP Taster Day in Central London where you can gain a deeper understanding of powerful NLP tools and techniques to unleash your potential and accelerate your personal and business success!
+Join Master NLP Practitioner and TCA’s NLP Programme Trainer, Sarah Urquhart on the NLP Taster Day in Central London where you can gain a deeper understanding of powerful NLP tools and techniques to unleash your potential and accelerate your personal and business success!

 Tags:internal emotional state NLP emotional state resourceful state NLP techniques NLP tools awareness focus physiology self talk emotional freedom happy life happiness thinking patterns neurochemicals self awareness NLP taster day NLP Practitioner NLP training NLP diploma the coaching academy

 Donna Smith recently sat down and shared with us her successful story and how Coaching enhanced her life and career.
 Donna also qualified with us on the NLP Practitioner Programme and has successfully been running her own Coaching Business since graduation over a year ago.

 Posted 525 Days Ago in: Coaching Articles